syeds-git/flutter-facenet-app/README.md

 # GoNawazGo on PlayStore

-In case you want to see a demo of how this code works then check out the app
+In case you want to see a demo of how this code works then feel free to download the app from the PlayStore

 [<img src="google-play-badge.png" height="50">](https://play.google.com/store/apps/details?id=com.stackorithm.gng)